 Why would I choose to work with a graduate intern?
 What do they have to offer me?

 All of our graduate interns are directly supervised by both Rebecca and Shea, so not only do they bring their own wisdom to the table, they also bring the combined 20 years of experience of Rebecca and Shea for less than half of the cost.
 We stand by our graduate interns, and fully believe they are just as capable of meeting your needs as anyone else.

-Where can I donate in order to help fund those who cannot afford therapeutic services?
+How can I offer mutual aid in order to help fund those who cannot afford therapeutic services?

 What sets TA apart from other mental health agencies?